 Identified significant neurons were represented by a binary vector over all neurons, and the entries corresponding to the ensemble members were set to 1, while the rest were set to 0.
 Cosine similarities between ensemble vectors and frame activity vectors were calculated, and a threshold was determined by 3 times the standard deviation of baseline noise.
 The cosine similarity between two frame activity vectors depicts the angle between two vectors in the high-dimensional space; orthogonal angles indicate that the active neurons in the two frames are mostly different, while small angles indicate that the active neurons are mostly the same.
 Frames that were significantly similar compared with the threshold were taken as stimulus-on frames.

+References

 Achard, S., and Bullmore, E. (2007).
 Efficiency and Cost of Economical Brain Functional Networks.
 PLoS Computational Biology 3, e17.

 Achard, S., Salvador, R., Whitcher, B., Suckling, J., and Bullmore, E. (2006).
 A resilient, low-frequency, small-world human brain functional network with highly connected association cortical hubs.
 The Journal of neuroscience : the official journal of the Society for Neuroscience 26, 63-72.